nikhilc52/brsn_baseball/README.md

 ## Acknowledgments

 * BRSN for the publishing platform
-* Inspiration from Secret Base's Chart Party
+* Secret Base's Chart Party for inspiration
 * Eric Guo for editing
 * Michaela Chan for editing
 * [Name Here] for publication help